LaurentRDC/dissertation/content/scattering.md

-# Ultrafast electron scattering{#sec:scattering}
+# The theory of ultrafast electron scattering{#sec:scattering}

 The scattering of light or particles by a sample is used by a large class of experimental techniques, dating back a hundred years.
 Scattering can be broadly defined as the modification of an incoming wave by a potential into outgoing wave, a process which imprints the outgoing wave with some characteristic of the potential.
 The outgoing wave may lose or gain energy, and its momentum might be changed.
 When multiple incoming waves are simultaneously used -- forming an incoming wavefront --, the outgoing waves may interfere constructively or destructively.
 This effect is particularly intense for periodic scattering potentials, for example in crystals.

 This chapter will consider the special case of *electron scattering*.
-In crystals, electrons are scattered by the electrostatic potential due to their charge.
-The description of X-ray scattering, for example, would be similar provided that the total electron charge-density be considered as the scattering potential, instead of the electrostatic potential.

-Specifically, the type of scattering relevant to this work involves the probing of periodic structures, crystals.
-Thanks to advances in data acquisition and data analysis attributable to the author (see [appendix @sec:appendix]), as well as improvements to instrument stability[@Otto2017], the ultrafast electron scattering instrument used herein can reliably measure the effects of *diffuse scattering*.
+In crystals, electrons are scattered by the electrostatic potential of ions and the electronic charge-density.
+Thanks to improvements to instrument stability (@sec:intro-cavity), as well as advances in data acquisition and data analysis attributable to the author (@sec:appendix-software), the ultrafast electron scattering instrument used herein can reliably measure the effects of *diffuse scattering*.

 In writing this chapter, the author has tried original derivations that emphasize concepts that are important for the remainder of this dissertation.
 The derivation of ultrafast diffuse scattering intensity is of particular interest, because it is the only full quantum-mechanical treatment relevant to ultrafast electron scattering specifically in the literature today.